PPA-2021/Survivor_Selection/README.md

 # Survivor Selection in a Crossoverless Evolutionary Algorithm

-This repository presents the code used for the Evo* conference submittion: Evolutionary Algorithm Optimization: Survivor selection in the plant propagation algorithm.
+This repository presents the code used for the Evo* conference submittion: Survivor Selection in a Crossoverless Evolutionary Algorithm.

 the file structure is as follows